tuyenanguyen/testrepo/contributing.md

 <li>Ensure everyone in the team understand the assignments, plans, and strategies </li>
 <li>Complete individual tasks promptly to prevent any disruptions to fellow team members</li>
 <li>Notify project manager of any alterations or updates</li>
+<li>Contribute high-quality work to secure the success of the project</li>